vegeloper/finalTest/README.md

 ```
 npm start
 ```
-* To only run client side, just run the client command.
+* To only run the client side, just run the client command.
 ```
 npm run client
 ```